tuzhu008/gitbook-webpack_cn/loaders/worker-loader.md

 }
 ```

-<h2 align="center">Examples</h2>
+<h2 align="center">示例</h2>

-The worker file can import dependencies just like any other file
+The worker file can import dependencies just like any other file worker

 **Worker.js**
 ```js